Sofiaabi/Sofiaabi/README.md

 About me :

 - 🔭 I’m currently working on more Data Science projects on kaggle.
-- 👨‍💻 All of my projects are available at https://www.kaggle.com/sofiaabielmi
+- 👨‍💻 All of my projects are available here & at https://www.kaggle.com/sofiaabielmi
 - 🌱 I’m currently sharpening my BI skills
 - 💬 Ask me about anything R, SQL, Excel & Power BI related topics.
 - 📫 How to reach me: sofiaelmi0@gmail.com